lanl/flit/README.md

 Please refer to the document [LA-UR-24-26315](doc/doc_libflit.pdf) for details.

 # Requirement
-Currently, `FLIT` can only be compiled with Intel's compiler suite (ifx, icx, icpx, and mpiifx) on Linux platform.
-We tested `FLIT` with Intel's oneAPI HPC Toolkit 2024.2/2025.2.
-Note that the classic Intel Fortran compiler [ifort is deprecated](https://www.intel.com/content/www/us/en/developer/articles/guide/porting-guide-for-ifort-to-ifx.html), and therefore we don't provide compatibility support based on ifort anymore.
-Also, currently `FLIT` cannot be compiled with GNU's compiler suite (gcc and gfortran) due to a number of nontrivial differences in these two compiler suites.
+Currently, `FLIT` can only be compiled with Intel's oneAPI HPC Toolkit 2024.2/2025.2 (including ifx, icx, icpx, and mpiifx compilers) on Linux platforms.
+You need to install [Intel's oneAPI HPC Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html) and set the paths using the script [set_intel_paths.sh](set_intel_paths.sh) included this repository. `FLIT` cannot be compiled with GNU's compiler suite (gcc and gfortran).

-You need to have install [Intel's oneAPI HPC Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html) and set the paths using the script [set_intel_paths.sh](set_intel_paths.sh) in this repository.

 # Use
-The code is written in Fortran, with some functions written in C++ interfacing to third-party libraries in [third_party](third_party).
+The codes are written in Fortran, with some functions written in C++ interfacing to third-party libraries in [third_party](third_party).

 To install `FLIT`,